Assured Solar Energy Explanatory Instructions

 23.)
 Inverter replacement cycle: Enter the number from Question 20.

 24.)
-Inverter replacement Cost: An internet search of your inverter will give you a general replacement price.
+Inverter replacement Cost: An internet search of your inverter will give you a general replacement price if you add $500 for labor.
 For Enphase inverters add the total number of inverters x $150 + install cost of $500.00. ex.
 For a 3 inverter Enphase system: 3×150= 450+500= Enter $950 for line 24.
 For SolarEdge, look up your inverter in the following table.

 |Inverter Type||Size||Pricing Including Installation|

 |SolarEdge HD Wave||5,000w||$1920.00|

 |SolarEdge HD Wave||9,000w||$2898.00|